 The student will have a dissertation committee.
 This need not be the same as the doctoral advisory committee that served for the oral comprehensive examination.
 The committee must consist of a minimum of three faculty members who are on the Graduate Faculty at UGA.
-Note that I/O tenure-track faculty members are typically Graduate Faculty.
+Note that I-O Psychology tenure-track faculty members are typically Graduate Faculty.
 Additional voting members may be appointed to the committee, including no more than one non-UGA faculty member, who must hold the terminal degree in their field of study.
 If there are more than three members, there must be greater than 50% graduate faculty representation.

+The dissertation proposal process is similar to the thesis proposal process, so students should refer to notes above about how this process proceeds and expectations.
+The key differences are that the scope of the project will be larger and the expectations for ability to answer questions and knowledge will be higher.
 Parallel to the thesis process, once the dissertation proposal is approved, this serves as a contract for the dissertation work.
 Any meaningful changes in the work that was presented to the committee and accepted must be approved by the committee.

-Once the dissertation project is completed, the student must schedule a dissertation defense.
+Once the dissertation project is completed, the student must schedule the dissertation defense meeting.
 Committee members must receive the full dissertation three weeks in advance of the defense, with the same possible waiver noted above in the thesis section.
-The defense must also be announced.
+The defense must also be publicly announced.

-• This can be done by emailing the Psychology Graduate Office (gradpsyc@uga.edu) with

-- the time, date, and title of the dissertation.
-Additionally, the dissertation must be submitted to the graduate school for Formatting in advance of the defense meeting. - Note: There are deadlines for this submission that are rather early in the semester.
+- This can be done by emailing Elizabeth Davis in the Psychology Graduate Office (gradpsyc@uga.edu) with the time, date, and title of the dissertation.
+Additionally, the dissertation must be submitted to the graduate school for a format check in advance of the defense meeting. - Note: The deadline for submitting to the Graduate School for a format check.
 It is student's responsibility to make note of these dates and comply with them.